palapapa/MathExpressionParser/Docs/MathExpressionParser.md

 ##### Summary

-An error where a [Operator](#T-MathExpressionParser-Operator 'MathExpressionParser.Operator') in a [MathExpression](#T-MathExpressionParser-MathExpression 'MathExpressionParser.MathExpression') is not found.
+An error where an unknown [Operator](#T-MathExpressionParser-Operator 'MathExpressionParser.Operator') is used in a [MathExpression](#T-MathExpressionParser-MathExpression 'MathExpressionParser.MathExpression').